 Right Time for a Facelift

 Facelifts are semi-permanent.
 A well-done facelift lasts from 10-15 years before needing to be re-done.
 And while you will continue to age at your normal rate following a facelift, you will always look better than you would have looked had you not had your facelift, even 25 years later.
-The right time to do your surgery is typically when you are regularly bothered or upset about the way you are aging.
+The right time to do your surgery is typically when you are regularly bothered or upset by the way you are aging.
 If you are in your 20’s or 30’s, perhaps a small amount of well-placed filler is all that you need.
-If you are in your 40’s, 50’s, 60’s, or even your early 70’s when these aging changes start to become a concern, it’s worth a visit to see what options are available.
+If you are in your 40’s, 50’s, 60’s, or even your early 70’s when these aging changes start to become a concern, it’s worth a visit to an experienced surgeon to see what options are available.